viralk/finest-form/README.md

 # Finest Form
 ### Form inputs design and animation for websites

-Finest-form provides a lightweight style and animation for input, labels, radio, checkboxes and other form elements.
+Finest-form provides a lightweight standalone style and animation for input, labels, radio, checkboxes and other form elements.
 The project is currently work in progress and is not meant to be used in production.

 ## Installation